doecode/dev-test-repo/Metadata.md

 > ```json
 > { "status" : 500, "errors" : ["Error saving record for \"Sample Data\": database failure." ] }
 > ```

+*When submitting a file or container via the API, it must be provided as a "file" or "container" multipart form parameter.*

 ### submit